Cannon-Clary College of Education

 Transparency in Performance

-Across the country, teacher education and educator preparation in general are increasingly scrutinized for not providing evidence on the effectiveness in preparing effective educators.
-Harding is annually required to provide both federal and national association reports on program completers and currently enrolled candidates.
-We must provide also descriptions of changes made to programs to our accrediting body.
-Committed to providing public evidence on the quality of our educator programs, Harding’s Cannon-Clary College of Education has created this section to provide information regarding state licensure exams, GPAs of completers, survey results, and graduation/retention rates.
+Committed to providing public evidence on the quality of our educator programs, the Cannon-Clary College of Education has created this section to provide information regarding state licensure exam pass rates, GPAs of completers, survey results, and graduation/retention rates.